ikaros-project/ikaros/API/API.md

 The command should be URL encoded if it include non-ascii characters.

-In the future, parameters will also be accepted as JSON in the body of a HTTP request.
+Parameters are also  accepted as JSON in the body of a HTTP PUT request (See examples below).

 Each command has its own set of possible parameters.